-Dr. Tara M. Tuttle is a Senior Lecturer in the Lewis Honors College.
+Tara M. Tuttle is the Assistant Dean of Diversity and Inclusion and a Senior Lecturer in the Lewis Honors College.
 She has a Ph.D. in Humanities with an emphasis in 20th century American culture, a graduate certificate in Women’s and Gender Studies from the University of Louisville, and an MA in Humanities from Indiana State University.
 Passionate about Honors education, she worked in the Honors Program at Indiana State University, taught Honors courses as affiliate faculty in the Honors Program at Ball State University, and developed the Honors Program at St. Catharine College (now closed) before joining the faculty in the Lewis Honors College here at the University of Kentucky.
 Her research examines contemporary women writers’ uses of scriptural allusion to challenge conventional understandings of gender and justice.
 She is interested in the ways in which members of marginalized or contested groups deploy biblical allusion to prompt reconsiderations of hierarchical interpretations of scripture used to validate social, political, and legal inequities as moral or divinely mandated.

 Ask Me About...

 - Gender and sexuality!
 These are my favorite topics to teach, research, and talk about.
 Social understandings (and misunderstandings) of gender and sexuality shape our experiences as individuals in society in big and small ways, and these understandings are always evolving.